Generalized Frobenius Manifold Structures on the Orbit Spaces of Affine Weyl Groups I: Examples

-Here $a_1, a_2$ are some constants, and we find three possible values for them. \item[4.]
-In Example \ref{G2, omega2}, $y^1,y^2$ are not pencil generators.
+Here $a_1, a_2$ are some constants, and there are three possible values for them. \item[4.]
+In Example \ref{G2, omega2}, $y_1,y_2$ are not pencil generators.
 The pencil generators are constructed in a more complicated way as follows:

 \item[5.]
 In Example \ref{A3,omega1+omega3}, we select the weight $\omega=\omega_1 + \omega_3$ instead of a fundamental weight.
-This complicates the construction of pencil generators and the generalized Frobenius manifold structure. \end{enumerate} These examples involve most issues that we may come across in the computations.
-Something interesting issues will also happen when we consider other types of affine Weyl groups.
-More details will be presented in our subsequent publications. \begin{ex}[$(R,\omega)=(A_2, \omega_2)$] We take the root system $R$ of type $A_2$.
+This complicates the construction of pencil generators. \item[6.]
+In Example \ref{(D4,omega2)}, we present a case with much more complicated construction of pencil generators.
+Compared with the former ones, the resulting prepotential in this case is not a Laurant polynomial in flat coordinates. \end{enumerate} More examples will be presented in our subsequent publications \cite{JLTZ-2}. \begin{ex}[$(R,\omega)=(A_2, \omega_2)$] We take the root system $R$ of type $A_2$.
 Let $V$ be the hyperplane of $\mathbb{R}^3$ spanned by

 We have the coroots and fundamental weights